Frequently Asked Questions

 See a list of all the achievements that can be earned.

 So, how do you know if you've earned any badges?
 There are two ways.
 First, you'll receive an email from Toad World informing you that you've earned a badge.
 Second, they get proudly displayed on your profile page.
-Below is an example of the rank and achievements earned by one of our expert contributors, Dan Hotka:
+You can click on an achievement badge in your profile or anyone else's profile to see everyone who has earned the achievement.

 Will you syndicate my blog?